web2solutions/dhxMVP/README.md

 ##### Build a distribution

-Building a distribution will check the whole code reliability and push it to Git repository as a new version.
+Building a distribution will check the whole code reliability and push it to Git repository as a new version(release) of your application.

     $ sudo gulp build

-_This command will run the following tasks in order:_
+_The above command will run the following tasks in order:_

 - gulp jshint
 - gulp dist